bessfernandez/gay-takeaway/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: 🍽 Gay Takeaway
-postsHeading: Latest posts
+postsHeading: Recent reviews
 archiveButtonText: See all posts
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
+metaDesc: 'Gay takeaway is a food review blog brought to you by all your gay friends'
 socialImage: ''
 ---

-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well organised starting point to extend yourself.
-It’s by [Andy Bell](https://twitter.com/hankchizljaw) and [friends](https://github.com/aarongustafson/hylia/graphs/contributors).
+Gay takeaway is a food review blog brought to you by all your gay friends.

-Get started now by [deploying Hylia to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/hankchizljaw/hylia&stack=cms)
+Worldwide food feels with love.